afxdance/onboarding/SetupMac.md

 Go to https://github.com/settings/keys and click New SSH key.

 You can leave the title empty.
-Paste the contents of `~/.ssh/id_rsa.pub` into the Key box.
+Paste the contents of `~/.ssh/id_rsa.pub` into the Key box and save.

 (Taken from instructions at https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/ and https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/.)